-Plaintiff First Time Videos, LLC, the exclusive rights holder with respect to the copyrighted creative work at issue in this case, which was distributed via the BitTorrent protocol, seeks leave of this Court to serve limited, immediate discovery on third party Internet Service Providers ("ISPs") to determine the identities of the Doe Defendants.
+Plaintiff, First Time Videos, LLC, the owner of the copyrighted creative work at issue in this case, seeks leave of this Court to serve limited, immediate discovery on third party Internet Service Providers ("ISP") to determine the identities of Doe Defendants.
+Plaintiff only seeks to issue subpoenas pursuant to FRCP 45 to Internet Service Providers ("ISPs"), and the subpoenas are limited to information that will identify each Defendant in this action, including name, current (and permanent) address, telephone number, e-mail address, and Media Access Control address.

 The Court should grant this motion because Plaintiff has a demonstrated need for expedited discovery, the request is fair, and ex parte relief is proper under the circumstances.